 Set off before dawn to see the sunrise over Angkor Wat, soaking up the dawn atmosphere from the edge of the ancient library pools.
 Then, enjoy breakfast outside the temple before continuing to Angkor Thom and the enigmatic stone faces of Bayon.
-After an elephant ride, you'll return to your hotel before an afternoon visit to Preah Khan – a temple of tumbling stone structures bound together by tree roots – and jungle-clad Ta Prohm.
+Return to your hotel before an afternoon visit to Preah Khan – a temple of tumbling stone structures bound together by tree roots – and jungle-clad Ta Prohm.
 Once home to 2,740 monks, Ta Prohm today looks much as it did in the early 1850s, when French explorer Henri Mouhot 'rediscovered' this crumbling site.

 Tonlé Sap Lake